huggingface/hub-docs/tasks/src/tabular-regression/about.md

 Whenever we have a set of variables recorded in a table and using them we try to predict a target variable, this kind of scenario could come under tabular regression.
 Some of the popular tabular use-cases are:

 - **Predicting a continuous target variable**:
-  - It is used in case when we have to predict a continuous variable based on a set of input variable(s).
+  - is to predict a continuous variable based on a set of input variable(s).
   - For example, predicting `sales` of an ice cream shop based on `temperature` of weather and `duration of hours` shop was open.
 Here we can build a regression model with `temperature` and `duration of hours` as input variable and `sales` as target variable.

 - **Filling Missing Values**: